 What is Cloud 66?

 Cloud 66 is a service that automates and streamlines the building, deployment and lifecycle management of web applications.
-The service supports two types of applications:
+The service supports three types of applications:

 - Containerized applications (Docker running on Kubernetes)